-Academic support services program designed to identify and select qualified undergraduate students who, with support, will complete a baccalaureate program.
+The academic student support services program is designed to identify and select qualified undergraduate students who, with support, will complete a baccalaureate program.
 Awarded to serve 200 eligible JJC students with Academic and personal advising, academic and non-academic workshops, financial and economic literacy, tutoring in math, English, science, and computer science, transfer support, mentoring, four year college and university visits, multicultural events, financial aid and scholarships.

 TRIO/Educational Talent Search (ETS)